xMihai/fp/FP.md

 ## Composition

-It is a pattern of combining a list of functions where each output is the input of the next function.
+It is a pattern of combining multiple functions into one.
+The result of each function is passed as the argument of the next, and the result of the last one is the result of the whole.

 ```js
 const sum = (a, b) => a + b;